ggsnipes/irc-client/README.md

 - PRIVMSG - sends a message to a channel you are in, or to a specific person
 - NICK - change your nickname

+Also all commands do not require any prefix or symbols before it, just type it out as is and it should work

 ## Why are you uploading this

 So I can stop saying I made an IRC client in vb.net and actually link this repository to show that I did make one.